-Filling a Lead Link Role is hardly ever a full time job; usually a Lead Link fulfils one or more 'regular' Roles in the Circle too, placing him far more in the midst of the team rather than above.
+Filling a Lead Link Role is hardly ever a full-time job; usually, a Lead Link fulfills one or more 'regular' Roles in the Circle too, placing him far more in the midst of the team rather than above.

 Contrary to the traditional manager, a Lead Link has far less authority.
-First, a Lead Link may only influence the prioritisation of Circle Members' activities, he cannot step in and direct how Circle Members should work.
+First, a Lead Link may only influence the prioritization of Circle Members' activities; he cannot step in and direct how Circle Members should work.
 Nor does the Lead Link have any explicit authority to 'sign off' or 'approve' any work done by Circle Members.

 Note that, to safeguard the Circle from (accidentally) transforming the Lead Link to a traditional manager, no accountabilities may be added to the Lead Link Role.
 Period.
 For similar reasons, a Circle's Lead Link may not be elected as Facilitator or Rep Link.
 The Rep Link in itself is also meant to 'balance' the Lead Link; it is the Lead Link who represents a Circle in the Super-Circle.
 Think of the Rep Link as the 'upward channel' whereas the Lead Link is a 'downward channel'.